 Both alloys and composites are a mixture of different elements.
 The primary difference between alloys and composites is in the compositions of the two materials.
 An alloy must have a minimum of one metal in its composition while composites don’t have any metal components.

 What is an Alloy?

-An alloy is a homogeneous substance that can be made by melting two or more elements, one of which is a metal.
-The participatory metal is classified as the parent metal, which acts as a base metal for the alloying element and is considered alloying agents for the majority of the substances.
-The alloying agents can either be a nonmetal or metal in which their contribution or proportion is very small.
-Alloys have improved properties when compared to the properties of the constituent substance they are made of.
-Almost all the alloys are lustrous due to the presence of the metal component in their composition.
-A few examples of alloys are steel, brass, bronze, etc. are few examples of alloys.
+An alloy is a homogeneous material which can be created by melting two or more elements, of which one is a metal.
+Participatory metal is known as parent metal, which serves as a base metal for the alloying element and is considered alloying agents for the majority of the substances.
+The alloying agents can either be a non-metal or metal in which their contribution or proportion is very small.
+Alloys tend to have better/more desirable properties when compared to the properties of the constituent substance they are made of.
+Almost all the alloys are lustrous (which can be explained by the presence of the metallic component in their composition).
+Steel, brass, bronze, etc. are few examples of alloys.

 What is a Composite?